ottowayi/pycomm3/README.rst

 Thanks
 ~~~~~~
-Thanks in advance for feedback and suggestions
+Thanks to .. _patrickjmcd: https://github.com/patrickjmcd for the help with the Direct Connections and thanks in advance to anyone for feedback and suggestions.

 License
 ~~~~~~~